 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma book value (deficit) per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$8.66 per share, based on an assumed initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, and our pro forma net tangible book value (deficit) as of September 30, 2010.
-Further, based on these assumptions, investors purchasing common stock in this offering will contribute approximately 53% of the total amount invested by stockholders since our inception, but will own only approximately 36% of the shares of common stock outstanding.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$3.04 per share, based on the expected initial public offering price of \$5.00 per share, and our pro forma net tangible book value (deficit) as of September 30, 2010.
+Further, based on these assumptions, investors purchasing common stock in this offering will contribute approximately 37% of the total amount invested by stockholders since our inception, but will own approximately 41% of the shares of common stock outstanding.
 For information on how the foregoing amounts were calculated, see "Dilution."

 This dilution is due to the substantially lower price paid by our investors who purchased shares prior to this offering as compared to the price offered to the public in this offering, and the exercise of stock options granted to our employees.
-In addition, as of September 30, 2010, options to purchase 1,892,860 shares of our common stock at a weighted average exercise price at September 30, 2010 of \$1.88 per share (or \$2.76 per share assuming that the December 2010 stock option modification described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation" had occurred as of September 30, 2010) and warrants exercisable for up to 231,678 shares of our common stock, that are expected to remain outstanding after completion of this offering at a weighted average exercise price of approximately \$3.94 per share, were outstanding.
+In addition, as of September 30, 2010, options to purchase 1,892,860 shares of our common stock at a weighted average exercise price at September 30, 2010 of \$1.88 per share (or \$2.77 per share assuming that the December 2010 stock option modification described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation" had occurred as of September 30, 2010) and warrants exercisable for up to 231,678 shares of our common stock, that are expected to remain outstanding after completion of this offering at a weighted average exercise price of approximately \$3.94 per share, were outstanding.
 The exercise of any of these options or warrants would result in additional dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.